The Iterated Prisoner’s Dilemma: Press-Dyson Interactive

 How does it work?

-I am playing a very simple strategy in the game above.
 My play is based purely on how both of us played in the previous move: